esteininger/flask-stripe-ecommerce-boilerplate/Readme.md

 2. Clicking `Add to Cart` below each product will both append an object like `{amount: 74999, product: "iPhone 6"}` to the `cart` LocalStorage array, and push the product to the DOM `<ul class="dropdown-cart"/>` cart dropdown.

-3. Clicking Checkout in the cart dropdown loops through the `cart` LocalStorage array and calculates the amount total, while concatenating the product strings:
+3. Clicking Checkout in the cart dropdown, loops through the `cart` LocalStorage array and calculates the amount total, while concatenating the product strings:

 ``` javascript
 var cart = JSON.parse(localStorage.getItem('cart'));